CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/MLAG-Set-and-Unset-Commands.md

 ## nv set mlag backup \<backup-ip\>

-Configures the IP address of the MLAG backup switch.
-The backup IP address is any layer 3 backup interface for the peer link, which the switch uses when the peer link goes down.
-You must add the backup IP address, which must be different than the peer link IP address.
+Configures the IP address of a backup layer 3 interface for the peer link, which the switch uses when the peer link goes down.
+You must add a backup IP address, which must be different than the peer link IP address.
+You can use the loopback or management IP address of the switch.

 ### Default Setting